 And hoped the tower would not complain, where you did

-Not speak because the tower operator did all the talking.
+Not speak unless the tower operator demanded a reason

-Where you landed over aircraft on the runway,
+For your entry.
+Where you landed over aircraft poised

 Was standard, and it was impossible to land